Little Miracles International was founded by Lori Scott in 1999 after a problem-free Romanian adoption of a beautiful 4.5 year old girl in 1998.

 COMMITTED TO YOUR JOURNEY

 We believe that every family and every adoption is unique.
 Our values and agency are based on adoptive parent experience in international adoption.
-Every family has a right to be involved and educated in their own adoption journey and we strive to provide superior services to our families, before, during and after the adoption.
+We will be with you before, during and after the adoption to provide you with Home Study and Post Adoption or Post Placement Reporting.
 You will not be alone during this journey, we will be with you and assist you, cry with you, laugh with you and celebrate with you when you are a forever family.
+We will be there with you to finish up your obligations to the country with your post adoption reports!
+We can also assist you in re-adoption in Texas.